- 13 July 2016

 X-rays are helpful in diagnosing RA and to provide a baseline for comparison later as the disease progresses.
 An MRI or ultrasound may also be done to help detect joint damage and inflammation.

 There is no known cure for RA.
 The goal of treatment is to reduce joint inflammation and pain, prevent joint damage, and maximize joint function.
 Aggressive treatment should be started as early as possible.
-Treatment includes a combination of medication and exercises to strengthen supporting muscles around the joints.
+Rheumatoid Arthritis Treatment includes a combination of medication and exercises to strengthen supporting muscles around the joints.
 Treatment may also include surgery.
 Treatment is tailored to the individual, taking into account their age, affected joints, and the progression of the disease.

 Medications used to treat RA include disease-modifying antirheumatic drugs (DMARDs) which include biologics, nonsteroidal anti-inflammatory drugs (NSAIDs), steroids, and pain relievers.
 DMARDs slow progression of disease and are usually used with NSAIDs and steroids in treatment